yt-project/yt/doc/source/faq/index.rst

     2.0

-For more information about units, see :ref:`units`.
+For more information about this functionality with units, see :ref:`data_selection_and_fields`.

 Fields
 ------